-Adapting To A Pandemic, GOP Confab Sets Tone For Trump Re-Election Campaign
+Adapting To A Pandemic, GOP Confab Sets Tone For Trump Reelection Campaign

 All conventions have their memorable moments, positive or otherwise, and their connection to either victory or defeat will always be subject to debate.
 This year's versions, one online and one largely a hybrid, were both scaled way back from historic expectations.
 Their actual effect on the campaign's outcome may be similarly reduced, perhaps even marginal.

 In 2024, we may be eager to hold traditional conventions again, or we may have come to regard them as an anachronism.
-Much may depend on who is in the White House at that time, and on how much of a contribution that person believes the 2020 convention made to the November outcome.
+Much may depend on who is in the White House at that time and on how much of a contribution that person believes the 2020 convention made to the November outcome.